Malkoff E2XT Flashlight (Head) Review

 LED and Beam

 The emitter is described as a “trade secret.”
-I’m not really sure what it is, and the optic doesn’t come off so it’s hard to say.
+I’m not really sure what it is, and the optic doesn’t come off, so it’s hard to say.
 I know that some internet sleuths will get it sorted in short order.
-The optic gives a very good focused beam.
+The optic gives a very good, focused beam.
 The temperature is a 5500K cool white.

-These beamshots are always with the following settings: f8, ISO100, 0.3s shutter, and manual 5000K exposure.
+These beamshots always have the following settings: f8, ISO100, 0.3s shutter, and manual 5000K exposure.
+These photos are taken at floor level, and the beam hits the ceiling around 9 feet away.

-Tint vs BLF-348 (Killzone 219b version)
+Tint vs BLF-348 (KillzoneFlashlights.com 219b version) (affiliate link)

-I compare everything to the Killzone 219b BLF-348, because it’s inexpensive and has the best tint!
+I compare everything to the Killzone 219b BLF-348 because it’s inexpensive and has the best tint!

 Conclusion